 Assessable income includes income of any adult in the benefit unit (the claimant and the partner if any), while income of dependent children is ignored (il_GC_means).
-Assessable income includes earnings, benefits and tax credits, maintenance payments, and tariff income from capital evaluated at the rate of £1 for every £500 over a disregard (see Error!
-Reference source not found.).
+Assessable income includes earnings, benefits and tax credits, maintenance payments, and tariff income from capital evaluated at the rate of £1 for every £500 over a disregard.
 Unlike for working-age claimants of Income Support, there is no maximum capital limit for PC.